| |

 -

-A system of investing in which the investor buys a fixed
+in which the investor buys a fixed dollar amount of

-fewer shares when it rises, and the average cost per
+it rises, and the average cost per share is lower than

-share is lower than the average price per share.
-This
+the average price per share.
+This strategy does not

-markets and involves continuous investments, regardless
+continuous investments, regardless of fluctuating price

-of fluctuating price levels. top
+levels. top

 -